k8s-cicd-tools/utils-counter/README.md

 ## Utils - Counter

 Very basic pod for log writing tests.
-Contains the kubernetes manifests and the implementation using pulumi.
+Contains the Kubernetes manifests, the implementation using Pulumi and the pipeline Jenkinsfile.

 ## How to get started